aregtech/areg-sdk/README.md

 After compilation, the binaries are stored in the `<areg-sdk>/product/build/<family>-<compiler>/<platform>-<bitness>-<cpu>-<build type>/bin` folder.
 For example, if the code is compiled with GNU GCC on a 64-bit Linux system with an x86_64 CPU and in release mode, the binaries will be in the `./product/build/gnu-gcc/linux-64-x86_64-release/bin` subfolder of `areg-sdk`.

 To obtain comprehensive information regarding **builds and options** for the AREG SDK, we recommend referring to the [Software build](https://github.com/aregtech/areg-sdk/wiki/02.-Software-build) page on the AREG SDK Wiki.
-In this document, we will provide a brief outline of the compilation process using default options.
+This document provides a brief outline of the compilation process using **default options**.

-> 💡 Note that other POSIX-compliant operating systems and compilers have not yet been tested.
-Here is the list of supported [POSIX APIs](https://github.com/aregtech/areg-sdk/blob/master/docs/POSIX.md#posix-api).
+> 💡 Other POSIX-compliant operating systems and compilers have not yet been tested.
+List of supported [POSIX APIs](https://github.com/aregtech/areg-sdk/blob/master/docs/POSIX.md#posix-api).

 ### Build with `cmake`